-The lay minister retains membership in the local church, but the ministerial education guidance and placement committee and the credentialing coordinator shall be notified immediately if a license has been issued to either a tracking or local lay minister.
+The lay minister retains membership in the local church, but the MEGaP committee and the credentialing coordinator shall be notified immediately if a license has been issued to either a tracking or local lay minister.
 The license must be renewed annually by the official board.